 There are gazillions of blog posts indexed in Google for every search phrase imaginable.
 Think of anything and search for it… there will be a result for it in Google.
 Getting your posts ranked is one thing.
-Getting a click on your indexed posts links another.
+Getting a click on your indexed posts in search results another.
 Once you’re over these hurdles you have to encourage visitors to read your post.
 How do you do this?
 One way is to use a tried and tested blog post format that hooks your visitors in from start to finish.

 In this post I’m going to outline a blog post format that you can use to provide a killer framework within which to build your posts.
 Here’s what you’ll get: